 A bold choice for any summer wedding, sunflowers are sure to bring joy to your celebration.
-These warm and cheerful flowers are most appropriate for casual weddings, but can be incorporated into a more formal affair under the guidance of the right florist.
+Sunflower wedding decorations are most appropriate for casual weddings, but can be incorporated into a more formal affair under the guidance of the right florist.

 Native to Mexico, tuberose has an intoxicating and robust musk scent, so they must be used sparingly.
 The trumpet-shaped blooms are white in color, opening gradually along their stem, while closed buds have a pink hue.

 Small and feminine, these star-shaped blossoms are revered for their unusual soft blue hues.
 Tweedia can be used alone to create a petite bouquet, though they are most often used as an accent flower among all white or greenery arrangements.
 They also make a beautifully delicate boutonniere.